 Travel is Not an Excuse to be Lazy!

-Whether you're traveling for business or pleasure, don't use your trip as an excuse to stop exercising.
+Whether you're traveling for business or pleasure, don't use your trip as an excuse to stop exercising (especially when you have our free travel workout).

 Staying physically active while traveling helps keep your energy up, and also makes it easier to transition back to your regular workouts when you get home.